Review & Install Video

 The Raxiom Rear Bumper Parking Assistant Sensor Kit has been engineered to automatically activate when your vehicle is placed in reverse gear - perfect for absent minded drivers.
 Application.

-This Raxiom Rear Bumper Parking Assistant Sensor Kit is designed to fit all 2007 to 2017 Jeep JK Wrangler models.
+This Raxiom Rear Bumper Parking Assistant Sensor Kit is designed to fit all 2007-2018 Jeep JK Wrangler models.

 - What's in the Box